 Above: The classic parker fountain pen looks super stylish, without the hefty price-tag

 Taking eco-friendly stationery to the next level, dry highlighter pencils allow you to colourfully annotate your notes and plans without throwing away dozens of plastic highlighter pens as you do so.

 If you’ve got green fingers (or are hoping to!), you might despair at having to plant things in plastic pots – but there’s no need!
 You can get a paper potter or a set to make them, so that all your seedlings will start their lives in fully compostable containers.

 Above: With a Paper Pot Maker you can make an endless supply of seedling pots

 We can learn a lot from this Japanese custom of wrapping presents in cloth with beautiful patterns: it looks more attractive, shows that you’ve put care into your gift, and saves you all that non-recyclable wrapping paper.
 It’s also incredibly versatile, so you can use these eco-friendly cloths as carrier bags and lunch-wrappings as well.

 Above: Furoshiki gift-wrapping looks stylish and takes less effort: what's not to love?

 #21: Soap Berries

-Using soap berries (also called soap nuts) for laundry is a game-changer.
+Soap berries (also called soap nuts) for laundry are a game-changer.
 Non-toxic, sustainable and affordable, you’ll never look at a chemical detergent again!
 Just place 4-6 of them in a reusable muslin bag, and throw them in the washing machine with your laundry load.
 Easy!

 Which of these eco-friendly products have you used?
 How did you find them?
 Share in the comments below and inspire us!